thomsen85/IM-WANTEDD/docs/protocol.markdown

 <img src="/IM-WANTEDD/images/rts_cts_flow_chart.png" alt="rts cts flow chart"/>

 Figure 2: Flow chart for sending a message through a half-duplex connection.

-### Drone Storage
-Each drone has a table of beacon pings.
-Each row contains the IP address of the drone, beacon identifier, the coordinates of the drone and calculated distance about a ping result.
-Each time a drone successfully pings a beacon, a new row is added.

 ### Data Between Nodes